Ali13Yassin/Scratch-for-Python/README.md

 ## Known bugs
-- Version 0.1 not released yet so no bugs are recorded
+- Some blocks and their placement may not be registered.
+-

 ## Feedback